Basilan: Fiestas and festivals

-Politics
+Government

 Basilan's politics has been dictated by its economics.
 Whereas only 33% of the island's residents originate from Christian tribes in the Visayas and Luzon, this group owns 70% of the island's developed arable agricultural land (private ownership or cooperatives as farmer beneficiaries).
 The Yakan tribe, comprising 41% of the island's population, has full control of local governments outside of Isabela and Lamitan.
 The Tausugs, Samals and Bajaus, forming 25% of the population, control nearly 90% of the island's aquatic harvest, while the minuscule Chinese segment of the population controls nearly 100% of all commodity trading and commerce activities, especially in the bigger cities.

 This volatile mix of ethnic and religious groups have defined political realignments in the island for most of its history.
 The Christian tribes, traditionally allied with the Tausugs, controlled Basilan politics until the 1980s, when the Yakans, aided by their almost absolute control of the hinterlands and the disappearance of the multi-national plantations, scored upset victories in electoral contests starting in 1988.

 This political combine has since seen some in-fighting from two of the most formidable power blocks to have formed since the 2004 general elections.
 Both blocks went head-to-head in the 2007, 2010 and 2013 local elections with mixed results.

 The Akbar block (Liberal Party - Atienza Wing & Lakas-CMD/Kampi) was led by the late Wahab Akbar, three-term Basilan governor and clan patriarch, together with his wives, and his nephews and nieces, all of whom won mayoral posts in all the municipalities as well as Isabela City, which is under his second wife Cherrylyn Santos-Akbar.
 Hja.
 Jum Jainuddin-Akbar, the incumbent three-term Governor of Basilan assumed the leadership of the block after Wahab Akbar himself, who was elected congressman in 2007, was assassinated in November 13 of that year.
 Cases were filed against Gerry Salapuddin ang Mujiv Hataman, having been accused of having master-minded the assassination.
 The 2013 Elections proved the staying power of the Akbars as the clan, celebrating the twin victories of both Governor Jum and Mayor Cherry, heralded the election of Alfiya Akbar-Fernandez, eldest daughter of Gov. Akbar, as the top-notcher Provincial Board Member for District 1, and Al Qaid Akbar, eldest son, who won as Isabela City Councilor.
 The Akbars won all of their electoral contests since 1998.
 Gov. Jum Akbar won in all Cities and Municipalities in Basilan, except Hdji.
 Muhtamad (Pilas) in the last election, with an electoral landslide of over 60,000 votes against her only opponent.
 This is her third and final term as governor.
 Mayor Cherry Santos-Akbar likewise won handily in Isabela for a third and final term in that City.